responsive Site design

 The group’s current site is on a tumblr platform and does little to highlight each individual artist in the collective.
 In terms of functionality, the current site is unresponsive on mobile and lacks visual hierarchy or a clear indication of the intended user flow.

-I approached the project with the intention of creating a site that would (1) work harder to raise the profiles of artists within the collective, (2) establish a clearer link to the secondnature record label, and (3) make it easier for the collective to capture interest of potential event attendees.
+I approached the project with the intention of creating a site that would (1) work harder to raise the profiles of artists within the collective, (2) would establish a clearer link to the secondnature record label, and (3) make it easier for the collective to capture interest of potential event attendees.

 I referenced several sites with similar missions as secondnature and evaluated them based on the criteria noted below.
 I ranked each competitor based how well their site performed in each category.